berceanu/hpc-europa3-application/index.md

 Physics at HZDR in close collaboration with the Center for Information Services and High Performance Computing (ZIH) of the Technical University Dresden.
-`PIConGPU` is a parallel code, using message parsing (MPI) to communicate between various GPUs and Alpaka, an abstraction library for parallel kernel acceleration based on CUDA, at the single-GPU level.
+`PIConGPU` is a parallel code, using message parsing (MPI) to communicate between various GPUs and `Alpaka`, an abstraction library for parallel kernel acceleration based on CUDA, at the single-GPU level.
 Due to the large memory required for simulating scenarios relevant to the current laser-plasma experiments, `PIConGPU` has to be run on multiple GPUs, with the simulation